 What type of work is eligible?

 The goal of this program is “to defer the removal of the largest trees to the latest possible date while allowing for successional planting to catch up”.
-This can include types of pruning, fertilization, Integrated Pest Management (IPM) & cabling/bracing practices.
+This can include types of pruning, Integrated Pest Management (IPM) and cabling/bracing practices.
 When in doubt, please ask City staff to confirm whether the proposed work for your tree(s) might be supported by the Tree Canopy Conservation Program.

 There is an eligible tree on my property.
 How do I apply?